Fly Fishing Ohio Steelhead: Advice And Tips From Guides

 Spey Fly Fishing For Ohio Steelhead

-Spey fishing for steelhead is also known as swinging flies, and involves you simply casting your Spey fly across the river using a Spey line and Spey rod, and allowing it to swing across the river.
+Spey fishing for steelhead, also known as swinging flies, involves casting a Spey fly across the river using a Spey line and Spey rod and allowing it to swing.

 This fly fishing method is effective when fishing large rivers for steelhead.